opencontainers/image-spec/README.md

 ## Roadmap

-The [GitHub milestones](https://github.com/opencontainers/image-spec/milestones) lays out the path to the OCI v1.0.0 release in June 2016.
+The [GitHub milestones](https://github.com/opencontainers/image-spec/milestones) lay out the path to the OCI v1.0.0 release in late 2016.

 # Contributing